Tips to actively engage your language class

 I find my students becoming overly dependent on me to simply provide the answers for them instead of them actively engaging in learning the language.
 And they frequently use their first language instead of immersing themselves in the language they’re supposed to be learning.

 Tackling these challenges involves giving your students an environment where the language and culture are intertwined.
 This post from Meira talks about the benefits of using tech when teaching foreign language, from showing video and audio to collaboration, tech can be a powerful tool in a language classroom.
-And here are some of our tips for immersing your students in the language:
+And here are some of our tips to engage your language class:

 Setting standards on the first day of class can help normalize the consistent use of the language in your classroom.
 Try exposing your students to as much of the language you’re teaching as possible and limit native language while in class.
 A great way to start the first day of class is by going over simple phrases such as “I don’t understand”, “May I go to the restroom”, or “Do we have homework?”.
 That way, your students are set up for success at the beginning of the term.
 With Go Pollock, you can even switch the student side of the app to the language you’re teaching, for example French, Spanish, German, and more, and then create questions that actively engage every student, so even the shyest ones get involved.